andikleen/pmu-tools/README.md

 * Support for running on Alderlake with a hybrid Goldencove / Gracemont model Add a new --aux option to control the auxillary nodes on Atom.
+  --cputype atom/core is supported to filter on core types.
+* cputop supports an atom/core shortcut to generate the cpu mask of hybrid CPUs.
+Use like toplev $(cputop core cpuset) workload
 * toplev now supports a --abbrev option to abbreviate node names
 * Add experimental --thread option to support per SMT thread measurements on pre ICL CPUs.